Basics#

 for wp.arrays

-, and may be passed to kernels directly as arguments,
+and may be passed to kernels directly as arguments.

-please see Structs Reference for more details.
+See Structs Reference for more details on structs.

 Warp uses a Python->C++/CUDA compilation model that generates kernel code from Python function definitions.
 All kernels belonging to a Python module are runtime compiled into dynamic libraries and PTX.
 The result is then cached between application restarts for fast startup times.